mjpclab/object-hierarchy-access/README.md

 ### `traverse`
 Go through each hierarchy with a callback `(parent, name, current) => false?`.
-Hierarchy property can be a primitive value, a descriptor object or a callback, same as `get`.
+Valid hierarchy property format is same as `get`.
 Returns `false` in callback to terminate hierarchy iteration.
 ```javascript
 import { traverse } from 'object-hierarchy-access';